EV Battery technology

-Charging of the battery is the process to add new energy in to the battery.
+Charging the battery is the process to add new energy to the battery.

-Thermal managment is important for battery performance and health
+Thermal management is important for battery performance and health

-The performance of lithium-ion batteries deteriorate over time whether they are used or not.
+The performance of lithium-ion batteries deteriorates over time whether they are used or not.
 This affects the performance and range of EV's.